-In years when the change in CPI applicable to SCERS benefits is greater than the maximum annual COLA percentage, the portion of the increase above 2.00% is "banked."
-In years when the change in CPI is less than the 2.00% annual COLA, the banked COLA percentage can be applied up to the maximum 2.00% annual COLA.
+In years when the change in CPI applicable to SCERS benefits is greater than the maximum annual COLA percentage, the portion of the increase above the maximum COLA is "banked."
+In years when the change in CPI is less than the maximum annual COLA, the banked COLA percentage can be applied up to the maximum annual COLA percentage for your Membership Category and Benefit Tier.